 OHS legislation typically requires that the employer conduct a risk assessment at specified times in a work process.
-Typical criteria include conducting at reasonable intervals to ensure at-risk conditions are identified and treated, when a new work process is introduced to a workplace, when a work process changes, or before the construction of significant additions or alterations to a work site.
+Typically conducted at reasonable intervals to ensure at-risk conditions are identified and treated: when a new work process is introduced to a workplace, when a work process changes, or before the construction of significant additions or alterations to a work site.

 But what is the best hazard assessment process?
 There are many tools out there, both paper-based and electronic, but in terms of format and method, few can beat the tried and true Job Safety Analysis.
-The JSA is valuable for several reasons: first, it’s a tool that allows a scope of work to be broken down into manageable bits, sometimes called tasks, or task sequences.
-Second, by working the JSA format, the hazards that arise from executing the work are identified.
-Once hazards have been identified, effective controls can be assigned for each.
+The JSA allows a scope of work to be broken down into manageable bits, sometimes called tasks, or task sequences.
+By working the JSA format, the hazards that arise from executing the work are identified: once hazards are identified, effective controls can be assigned for each.
 It’s a simple and valuable process.
-Lastly, JSA is a tool that promotes team input.
+The JSA is also a tool that promotes team input.
 No one person sees all things clearly and comprehensively, and team input makes the process collaborative, increasing buy-in.
 More experience to draw from is likely to create better outcomes.

 The JSA Checklist is a part of our Contractor Management Basics package that contains 10 checklists with more than 130 critical compliance and culture building items.
 From effective mobilization and emergency preparation to chemical management and supervisor leadership, Contractor Management Basics gives you a measurement framework for ensuring your contractors are doing the right things, in the right amounts, at the right time.

 To learn more about Job Safety Analysis, visit CCOHS: https://www.ccohs.ca/oshanswers/hsprograms/job-haz.html